noahediz/acta-hackathon-catchframe/README.md

 ### The Services

 #### Ingestion Service (Go)
 Handles all incoming bug reports.
-It saves raw data instantly and queues background jobs for processing — all within milliseconds.
+It saves raw data instantly and queues background jobs for processing, all within milliseconds.

 #### Processing Service (Go)
-Processes reports asynchronously — uploading videos, preparing them for viewing, and enriching report data.
+Processes reports asynchronously, uploading videos, preparing them for viewing, and enriching report data.

 #### Admin UI (Next.js)
 The control center.
 Developers can log in via GitHub, view incoming reports, and track their status.

 #### Demo Website (Next.js)
-A playground with intentionally broken buttons — perfect for demonstrating how CatchFrame works.
+A playground with intentionally broken buttons, perfect for demonstrating how CatchFrame works.

 ---